zkmkarlsruhe/lidar/lidartool/doc/devicenames/README.md

 lrwxrwxrwx 1 root root 7 Mär 15 17:30 /dev/lidarCE8E99F6C9E59AD5C5E59CF7325C3415 -> ttyUSB0
 ```

-The device with the serial number CE8E99F6C9E59AD5C5E59CF7325C3415 is always assigned to `/dev/lidar5`, independend of to which ttyUSB*X* the device is assingned to.
+The device with the serial number CE8E99F6C9E59AD5C5E59CF7325C3415 is always assigned to `/dev/lidar5`, independent of to which ttyUSB*X* the device is assigned to.

-It is good practise to have a use the device names liderN, since the implementation allows shortcuts for these device names.
+It is good practice use the device name liderN format, since the implementation allows shortcuts for these device names.

-The RPlidar and the YDLidar series support serial numbers.
-The LD06/LD19/STL27L and ORADAR MS200 do not support serial numbers.
-The CP210x USB<->UART bridges used by all of the three manifacturers do not have distinct serial numbers in their delivered state.
+Note: The RPlidar and the YDLidar series support serial numbers while the LD06/LD19/STL27L and ORADAR MS200 do not.

+The CP210x USB<->UART bridges used by all of the three manufacturers do not have distinct serial numbers in their delivered state.
 You can assign serial numbers with the [cp210x-cfg](https://github.com/DiUS/cp210x-cfg) tool and build your own UDEV rules.